TessyJames28/airbnb-clone-project/README.md

  spotting functional and non-functional defects for improvement.
 They evaluate an application from different angles—be it functionality, usability, security, or performance (hence, many types of testing).

+## Database Design
+1. `User`
+   - Fields:

+     - `id:` Unique identifier for the user
+     - `name:` Full name
+     - `email:` Used for login and communication
+     - `password_hash:` Encrypted password for authentication
+     - `is_host:` Boolean indicating if user can list properties

+   - Relationships:
+     - A user can own multiple properties
+     - A user can make multiple bookings
+     - A user can leave multiple reviews
+     - A user can make multiple payments

+2. `Property`
+   - Fields:

+     - `id:` Unique identifier for the property
+     - `owner_id:` Foreign key to User
+     - `title:` Name or headline of the listing
+     - `location:` City, address, or coordinates
+     - `price_per_night:` Cost per night

+   - Relationships:

+     - A property belongs to one user (host)
+     - A property can have many bookings
+     - A property can have many reviews

+3. `Booking`
+   Fields:

+id: Unique identifier for the booking

+user_id: Foreign key to User (guest)

+property_id: Foreign key to Property

+start_date: Check-in date

+end_date: Check-out date

+Relationships:

+A booking belongs to one property

+A booking is made by one user

+A booking can have one payment record

+4. Payment
+Fields:

+id: Unique identifier for the payment

+booking_id: Foreign key to Booking

+amount: Payment amount

+status: e.g., pending, completed, failed

+payment_method: e.g., credit card, PayPal

+Relationships:

+A payment is linked to one booking

+A user indirectly relates to payment via their bookings

+5. Review
+Fields:

+id: Unique identifier for the review

+user_id: Foreign key to User (reviewer)

+property_id: Foreign key to Property

+rating: e.g., 1–5 stars

+comment: Text content of the review

+Relationships:

+A review is left by one user

+A review is linked to one property